jonit-dev/hackachieve-backend/README.md

 ### Prerequisites

-To run hackachieve server, make sure you have installed
+To run hackachieve server, make sure you have installed.

 ```
 MAMP or XAMP or LAMP stack
+mysql should be running before you try to run your server.
 ```

 ### Installing